 Designing for recyclability is a much needed, forward thinking solution to the problem.
 However, a bigger global issue is the literal tons (380 every year, to be precise) of old wetsuits out there destined for landfill.
 With this in mind Finisterre is teaming up with pioneers in the recycling industry to further explore the chemical recycling of suits in their current form.

-This Autumn we will be launching a wetsuit ‘buy back scheme’ where old suits can be traded in to be recycled, for discounts on new suits or store vouchers.
+In the future we are aiming to launch a wetsuit ‘buy back scheme’ where old suits can be traded in to be recycled, for discounts on new suits or store vouchers.